s-kyungyong/Kronos/README.md

 ## Preprint

 This repository describes the computational pipelines we used to build and analyze our Kronos genome (*Triticum durum* cv Kronos).
-Please, refer to [out preprint: ]() for more information.
+Please, refer to [our preprint: to be released]() for more information.

 ---
 ## Databases